LitFM: A Retrieval Augmented Structure-aware Foundation Model For Citation Graphs: Related Work

 \section{Related Work}

 \xhdr{Deep Learning on Citation Graphs} Citation graphs are extensively utilized in numerous research studies~\cite{zhang2023large}.
-Early works have applied traditional machine learning model~\citep{hamilton2017inductive} for citation graph analysis and recommendation~\citep{iqbal2021decade, ali2020deep}.
+Early works have applied graph neural networks model~\citep{hamilton2017inductive} for citation graph analysis and recommendation~\citep{iqbal2021decade, ali2020deep}.
 However, they are often designed for a specific task, lacking a unified model that performs well across different tasks.
-Efforts such as SciBERT \citep{beltagy2019scibert}, BioBERT \citep{lee2020biobert}, PubMedBERT \citep{gu2021domain}, SciMult \citep{zhang2023pre} aim for general understanding of scientific literature but are only applicable for discriminative tasks due to their emphasis on representation learning.
+Efforts such as SciBERT \citep{beltagy2019scibert}, BioBERT \citep{lee2020biobert}, PubMedBERT \citep{gu2021domain}, SciMult \citep{zhang2023pre} aim for general understanding of literature but are only applicable for discriminative tasks due to their emphasis on representation learning.
 Recent works \citep{jung2022intent, martin2024shallow, li2024related} leverage LLMs to enable generation tasks but are typically designed for specific tasks.
 Further, they often separate training from real citation graphs, limiting adaptability to network dynamics.

-\xhdr{Large Language Models for Graphs} Existing strategies for leveraging LLMs in graph learning~\citep{minaee2024large, ren2024survey} include using GNNs as encoders to convert graph entities into structure-aware tokens for LLM inference~\citep{tang2024graphgpt, chai2023graphllm}, or using LLMs as text encoders for node embeddings to train GNNs~\citep{huang2023prompt, xia2024opengraph, chen2023label} or fused GNN-LLM models~\citep{li2023grenade, huang2024can}.
+\xhdr{Large Language Models for Graphs} Existing strategies for leveraging LLMs in graph learning~\citep{minaee2024large, ren2024survey, jin2024large, chen2024exploring} include using GNNs as encoders to convert graph entities into structure-aware tokens for LLM inference~\citep{tang2024graphgpt, chai2023graphllm}, or using LLMs as text encoders for node embeddings to train GNNs~\citep{huang2023prompt, xia2024opengraph, chen2023label} or fused GNN-LLM models~\citep{li2023grenade, huang2024can}.
 Another branch involves retrieving and translating subgraphs into text for inference~\citep{he2024g, hu2024grag}, with fine-tuning to improve LLM understanding of subgraph context~\citep{zhao2023graphtext, fatemi2023talk, chen2024llaga, luo2024graphinstruct}.